 Apartments

-Examples of current downtown properties include Altura on Pierce, Camden Copper Square, Brix Warehouse District, Union at Roosevelt, X Phoenix, Aspire Fillmore, and Broadstone Portland.
-Newer high-rise developments are concentrated near Central Avenue, Roosevelt Street, and the Warehouse District.
+Examples of downtown apartment communities people commonly ask about include Altura on Pierce, Camden Copper Square, Brix Warehouse District, Union at Roosevelt, X Phoenix, Aspire Fillmore, and Broadstone Portland.
+Newer high-rise and mid-rise development is concentrated around Central Avenue, Roosevelt Street, Fillmore, and the Warehouse District.

-- Altura on Pierce tends to show wide rent ranges by unit type and floor, with studios and one beds commonly listed in the mid $1,000s and premium units higher.
+- Altura on Pierce tends to show wide rent ranges by unit type, floor, and timing.

-- X Phoenix is one of the higher-profile high-rise style communities downtown and tends to price above older mid-rise stock, especially on larger units and higher floors.
+- X Phoenix is one of the higher-profile high-rise style communities downtown and generally prices above older mid-rise stock, especially for larger units and higher floors.

-- Union at Roosevelt is right in the center of Roosevelt Row foot traffic and typically sits in the newer-build pricing tier.
+- Union at Roosevelt sits directly in the Roosevelt Row foot-traffic zone and usually competes in the newer-build pricing tier.

 Condos and Townhomes